-You can provide your users with more options for signing in to Zendesk Support by allowing them to sign in using their existing social and business accounts.
-Social sign-ins include Facebook and Twitter and business sign-ins include Google and Microsoft.
+You can provide your users with more options for signing in to Zendesk Support by allowing them to use their existing social and business accounts.
+Social sign-ins include Facebook and Twitter, and business sign-ins include Google and Microsoft.
 Agents and admins can only use business single sign-on.
-For information on other types of single sign-on options, see Single sign-on (SSO) options in Zendesk.
+For other types of single sign-on options, see Single sign-on (SSO) options in Zendesk.

 How social and business SSO works